-Here, we look a little more in depth about what a lifestyle brand is, what it means to consumers, how to build one, and how to leverage content marketing.
+Here, we look a little more in-depth about what a lifestyle brand is, what it means to consumers, how to build one, and marketing your lifestyle brand.

 Lifestyle brands create the vision and feelings of the specific lifestyle their consumers aspire to.

 Simply put, a lifestyle brand creates products, services and – importantly – stories that are based on the lifestyle its consumers aspire and desire to live.

 They are brands that tap into and influence our emotions, aspirations and ideologies.
 They create a connection that embeds their brand into their consumers’ personal identity and creates a sense of belonging to a community or a mindset they admire.
 They don’t sell high heels, they convince consumers that they can be high-flying business women – and that their brand can support them.

 They are the brands you follow on Instagram even if you don’t own anything they sell (yet).
 You follow them because you feel like they represent something about you and the people you want to associate with.

 This is key.
 A lifestyle brand has an incredibly deep understanding of their target consumers way of life; not just their demographics, but their psychographics.
 They understand the types of experiences they crave, as well as the people, places and things that motivate and inspire them – and tailor their brand accordingly.
 Without this knowledge, they could not evoke an emotional connection, create desire, or inspire their audience.

 The ultimate goal of a lifestyle brand is that their products contribute to the definition of their consumers’ way of life.